-No Court rulings were reported during 2019 that affect the mandate of the Tribunal.
-In December 2019, the Supreme Court upheld the NCT's 2017 ruling against Shoprite with regard to reckless lending.
-In that ruling, the NCT had confirmed that Shoprite had, on a number of occasions, failed to conduct proper affordability assessments prior to granting credit to consumers and thus had granted credit recklessly.
-The NCT further declared that Shoprite had committed conduct prohibited by the National Credit Act (NCA) and ordered Shoprite to pay R1 million as a fine.
+No Court rulings were reported during 2019 or 2020 that affect the mandate of the Tribunal.
+In December 2019, the Supreme Court upheld the NCT's 2017 ruling against Shoprite regarding reckless lending.
+In that ruling, the NCT had confirmed that Shoprite had, on a few occasions, failed to conduct proper affordability assessments prior to granting credit to consumers and thus had granted credit recklessly.
+The NCT further declared that Shoprite had committed conduct prohibited by the NCA and ordered Shoprite to pay R1 million as a fine.
 The ruling by the High Court endorsed and upheld the NCT's decision.